 - To support coffee suppliers in keeping their supply chains free of child labor and labor exploitation, the project developed a robust social compliance toolkit and case management system.
 These new tools were based on ILAB's Comply Chain methodology, a tool for companies looking to clean up their supply chains.

-- The project’s social compliance tools have been adopted and implemented in three coffee cooperatives that export to the United States.
+- The project’s social compliance tools have been adopted and implemented in six coffee cooperatives that export to the United States.
 Each cooperative adopted the code of conduct, completed the Self-Assessment Guide, and is working on an Action Plan to remedy the non-compliance found in the self-assessment.

 - Some 150 coffee producers, cooperatives, exporters and roasters have completed the project’s Self-Assessment Guide.

 - Documento ejecutivo de sistematización de fortalezas y oportunidades de mejora de los instrumentos del SCS

 - Módulo 1: Generalidades del Sistema de Cumplimiento Social del IHCAFE

 - Módulo 2: Código de Conducta de la Cadena de Suministro del CaféSistema de Cumplimiento Social-SCS

 - Módulo 3: Instrumento de Autoevaluación - “Programa de capacitación en herramientas del Sistema de Cumplimiento Social (SCS) de IHCAFE para actores de la cadena de suministro del café”

 - Módulo 4: Solicitud, trámite y compromisos de la declaración de cumplimiento del SCS - “Programa de capacitación en herramientas del Sistema de Cumplimiento Social (SCS) de IHCAFE para actores de la cadena de suministro del café”

 - Código de Conducta para la cadena de suministro del café de Honduras I Edición